Raymond Moriyama

-In 1970, Moriyama co-founded a private practice in Toronto with Ted Teshima called Moriyama & Teshima Architects which is renowned for designing many major buildings across the world, including the Canadian War Museum and the Canadian Embassy in Tokyo.
-His focus is on humane architecture with the pursuit of true ideals, democracy, and unanimity of all people.
+The private practice in Toronto he co-founded with Ted Teshima, Moriyama & Teshima Architects, was renowned for designing many major buildings across the world, including the Canadian War Museum and the Canadian Embassy in Tokyo.
+Moriyama's focus was on humane architecture with the pursuit of true ideals, democracy, and unanimity of all people.

 Early life and education

-Born in Vancouver, British Columbia, Raymond Moriyama suffered burns as a four-year-old and was sometimes teased about his scars.
-During the eight months he spent bedridden after the accident, he saw an architect coming and going from a nearby construction site, "with a blueprint under his arm and a pipe in his mouth."
-Moriyama decided then and there that he would become an architect too.
+Born in Vancouver, British Columbia, Raymond Moriyama suffered burns across his back and all over his arm as a four-year-old and was sometimes teased about his scars.
+During the eight months he spent bedridden after the accident, he saw an architect coming and going from a nearby construction site "with a blueprint under his arm and a pipe in his mouth."
+Moriyama decided then and there that he would become an architect.

-Moriyama's father was an outspoken pacifist who was arrested and made a Prisoner of War for his activism.
-Moriyama was then twelve; his pregnant mother was left with him and his two sisters to run the family hardware store.
-Shortly after, he and his family were forced out of Vancouver and confined to an internment camp in the Slocan Valley of British Columbia during the Second World War.
+Moriyama's father was an outspoken pacifist who was arrested and imprisoned for his activism.
+Moriyama was then twelve; his mother, who was pregnant at the time, was left with him and his two sisters to run the family hardware store.
+Shortly after, Moriyama and his family were forced out of Vancouver and confined to an internment camp in the Slocan Valley of British Columbia during World War II.
 Japanese Canadians on the West Coast were classified as security threats, in a policy similar to that of the United States.
-He said these years were influential in his later career.
+Moriyama said these years were influential in his later career.

-Moriyama has described his experiences in internment camps as miserable.
-During this time, his mother experienced a miscarriage, in which Moriyama then grieved the loss of a potential younger brother.
-He looked for a place for escape and solitude, and decided to build a treehouse outside of camp, as a lookout point.
+Moriyama described his experiences in internment camps as miserable.
+During this time, his mother experienced a miscarriage, which Moriyama grieved as the loss of a potential younger brother.
+He looked for a place for escape and solitude, and decided to build a treehouse outside of camp as a lookout point.
 He made friends with Canadian farmers who supplied him with lumber and tools to build.
-He describes his experience of finding escape as such:"In despair, I decided to bathe in the Slocan River on the other side of a little mountain away from the camp.
+Moriyama describes his experience of finding escape as such:In despair, I decided to bathe in the Slocan River on the other side of a little mountain away from the camp.
 The water was glacial, but it was better than hot tears.
 To see who might be coming, I built an observation platform.
 Soon I found myself wanting to build my first architectural project, a tree house, without being found out by the RCMP.
 I used just an axe as a hammer, an old borrowed saw, six spikes, some nails, a rope, and mostly branches and scraps from the lumberyard.
 It was hard work building it by myself, and it was a lesson in economy of material and meansThat tree house, when finished, was beautiful.
-It was my university, my place of solace, a place to think and learn."
+It was my university, my place of solace, a place to think and learn.
 After the war, his family reunited with his father and they resettled in Hamilton, Ontario, where he attended Westdale Secondary School and worked in a pottery factory.
-Ambidextrous, he was able to finish his piecework quickly, and his bosses allowed him to use his extra time to study for school.
+Ambidextrous, Moriyama was able to finish his piecework quickly, and his bosses allowed him to use his extra time to study for school.